Arabuko Sokoke Forest Reserve - Watamu Kenya

-Arabuko Sokoke national park is one of the most popular destinations for birding and butterfly-watching on the African continent.
-The park is said to host over 20% of Kenya’s bird species,30% of her butterfly species, and over 24% of endemic birds, mammal species, and reptiles.
+Arabuko Sokoke National Park is one of the most popular destinations for birding and butterfly-watching on the African continent.
+The park is said to host over 20% of Kenya’s bird species,30% of its butterfly species, and over 24% of endemic birds, mammal species, and reptiles.

 Arabuko Sokoke Forest is also home to about 33 species of snake, flying handkerchief butterflies, and some impressive animals such as the African Golden Cat, Sokoke bushy-tailed Mongoose, Golden-rumped Elephant shrew, Ader’s Duiker, elephants, the shy Aders’ duiker (antelope), and plenty of Sykes’ monkeys and yellow baboons.